3y3 has become the somewhat reluctant host for THE CHASM until hole media can raise the funds to create a “proper website”. Enjoy?

 Masks apparently don’t help all that much unless you are supressing a cough and then you really ought to be wearing a mask.
 The gloves too are really only a post pandemic fashion accessory really and good old fashioned hand washing is better than even the strongest antiseptic gels and jellys.

 My Sister quipped to my Mother on the telephone, “Ma, it’s like we’re living in a science fiction movie”.
 A win perhaps for the, “We live in a simulation” argument brought forth by the likes of Elon Musk.

 If you watch any of the major American networks or the Canadian ones for that matter you will want to gouge your eyes out with all the fear driven branding and barage of information.
 Who can say what is true?
-WHO says it’s serious so we need to listen, but do we need to bring in and perhaps keep draconian surveillence and living conditions totally?
-Is this yet another attempt at our freedoms.
+WHO (World Health Organization) says Covid is serious so we need to listen, but do we need to bring in and perhaps keep draconian surveillence and living conditions forever?
+Is this yet another attempt at our freedoms such as the erosion of freedoms that happened following 9-11?
 While South Korea and China are to be admired for the reported control they brought to the virus – we do need to remember China is a communist dictatorship. ‘merica and Italy perhaps value individuality too much for this kind of control.

 So if the WHO and our goverments at all levels say we need to lock down, why then we shall.
 But let us sort out all of the political stuff AFTER we deal with the virus.
 Personally, I plan on hunkeringdown with a Quarentini or twelve.
 Cheers.

 Thank you for stopping by.
 If you would like to do some reading on some other more cheery subjects please consider doing it here.

 Silent Sky – Preview/Review